pawl/Chinese-RFID-Access-Control-Library/README.md

 -----

 - Programmatically add and remove users to/from the access control system
+- Programmatically trigger the relay to open the door
 - Convert the 10-digit format RFID numbers to comma format or vice versa

 Hardware Requirement